 - Opioid antagonists

-The type of medications used in the detox process is based on the severity of addiction and type of substance abused.
+The type of medications used in the detox process is based on the severity of addiction and the type of substance abused.

 Detox withdrawal symptoms

 A detox is accompanied by drug withdrawal symptoms.
 This withdrawal symptom can be irksome as the addict reduces or discontinues drug use.
-Although the withdrawal symptoms are not life-threatening, they can be unpleasant and the person needs to get utmost care from a detox treating professional.
-A number of physical and psychological symptoms arises during the first few hours of detox.
+Although the withdrawal symptoms are not life-threatening, they can be unpleasant and the person needs to get the utmost care from a detox treating professional.
+A number of physical and psychological symptoms arise during the first few hours of detox.